Aleph-Alpha/pharia-engine/README.md

 In more technical terms, we aim to reduce the accidental complexity the Skill developer has to engage with.

 > [!NOTE]
-> PhariaEngine is production ready.
-Until now, it has been deployed as part of the PhariaAI product suite.
+> Until now, PhariaEngine has been deployed as part of the PhariaAI product suite.
 Making PhariaEngine independent of PhariaAI a smooth experience is currently work in progress.
 Opensourcing this repository is one step towards that goal.
 This is the beginning of a journey and we are constantly improving.
 >
 > If you are excited about the PhariaEngine idea, please reach out or start contributing.